faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 ## Build Process

 Normally when we develop an app, we are deploying the Debug version of our app onto our device.
-When we are deploying our app for testers, app review, or app store release, we are deploying the Release version of our app.
+When we are deploying\index{software!deployment} our app for testers, app review, or app store release, we are deploying the Release version of our app.

 In both scenarios debug information is placed into the binary being generated.
-This is called DWARF debugging information.
+This is called DWARF\index{DWARF} debugging information.

-For Release builds, that information is then stripped out and placed into a DSYM file.
+For Release builds, that information is then stripped out and placed into a DSYM\index{DSYM} file.
 For Debug builds, it is left in.

 The debugger can use debugging information in the binary when it sees a crash to help us understand where the program has gone wrong.

-When a user sees our program crash, there is no debugger.
+When a user sees our program crash, there is no debugger\index{debugger}.
 Instead, a crash report is generated.
 This comprises the machine addresses where the problem was seen.
 A later phase, called symbolification, can convert these addresses into meaningful source code references.